 SKY-WATCHING

+Memory Lane is a great place for sky-watching.
 Remember when you could watch for shooting stars, see the Northern Lights and look for the "man-in the moon"?
 Memory Lane Campground is far enough from city lights that you can enjoy seeing the night sky.

 -